Alexander Williams (cartoonist): Animation

 He has contributed designs to Deckchair Dreams, a fundraising event organised by the Royal Parks Foundation in support of the London Royal Parks.
 In 2012 he contributed a design for The Big Egg Hunt, a charity fundraiser billed as the world's largest ever Easter egg hunt.

 Teaching

-He lives in London and teaches at various academies and studios including Escape Studios, however now tutors animation at Bucks New University in High Wycombe as a senior lecturer.
+He lives in London and teaches at various academies and studios including Escape Studios, and tutors animation at Bucks New University in High Wycombe as a senior lecturer.

 Williams has also founded the world's first online based MA in animation at Buckinghamshire New University, beginning in September 2015.

 In 2012 he founded an online animation school, Animation Apprentice.